verlok/responsive-images-automator/README.md

 ## Time To Optimise!

-Here's where you, human, come about.
+Here's where you, human, come into play.
 You need to define the intrinsic widths you want, with the help of the computer, and ultimately change that **`chosenIntrinsicWidth`** column.

 💪 **Don't panic, we got your back.** Here are the steps you need to follow.